ru-wallace/TRITON/ReadMe.md

 ### Sessions

-A session (for want of a better name) is a set of images stored together in a single directory.
-It is intended that one session be used for one related set of measurements (e.g one run of calibration images, or one drop of the device from a ship) A session has the following attributes:
+A session is a set of images stored together in a single directory.
+It is intended that one session be used for one related set of measurements (e.g one run of calibration images, or one drop of the device from a ship).

+A session has the following attributes:

 - Name
 - Start time
-- Co-ords (optional)
 - Images

 Each session is stored in the ```[data directory]/sessions/``` subdirectory in a directory with the same name as the session.